-How do I empower and motivate beginning readers?
-I show them they can already read!
-I am forever indebted to Mrs. Leslie Coo who showed me the value of this confidence boost very early in my career.
+Wondering how to empower and motivate beginning readers?
+Show them they can already read!
+I am forever indebted to Mrs. L. Coo who showed me the value of this confidence boost very early in my career.

 Is that garbage on my bulletin board?